Financing your new business

 If you live in a rural region of Atlantic Canada, you can access business counselling, financing and training to help start or grow your business.

-If you are Inuit and live in Nunavut, you may get money to start, buy or grow a business.
+If you are Inuit and live in Nunavut, you can apply for a loan to start or expand your business.

 - Black Business Initiative — Financial support